ds-ashanmugavel/traceability-foss/docs/arc42.md

 A second port, called the trusted port, has been introduced which can only be accessed by internal services within the Kubernetes cluster.
 This measure is implemented to handle APIs that are difficult to secure and involve several systems and processes.
 The trusted port ensures that only internal, trusted components can access these sensitive APIs, enhancing overall security.

-* Quality notification callback APIs (receive, update) - called by EDC Dataplane
+* Quality notification callback APIs (receive, update) - called by EDC data plane
-* Endpoint Data Reference callback API - called by EDC Controlplane
+* Endpoint Data Reference callback API - called by EDC control plane

 ### Credentials

-Credentials must never be stored in Git!
+Credentials must never be stored in GitHub!

 ## Architecture and design patterns